Playing is a great form of kitten exercise and can help your pet develop her natural hunting instincts.

-- Always make some toys available to your cat but keep some away from your own playtime together.
-Interactive play is one the best ways to keep your kitten healthy and responsive to you.
+Always make some toys available to your cat but keep some away from your playtime together.
+Interactive play is one of the best ways to keep your kitten healthy and responsive to you.

 Here are some tips for making your own cat toys:

-- Make a sack of fabric stuffed with dried catnip, a herb which drives some cats wild.
+Make a sack of fabric stuffed with dried catnip, an herb that drives some cats wild.

 Why some cats are more active than others

 Some cat breeds have a reputation for being more energetic than others.
-For example, Siamese, Abyssinian, Oriental and Turkish cats are all known for their vigorous behaviour.
+For example, Siamese, Abyssinian, Oriental, and Turkish cats are all known for their vigorous behavior.